arjunchenal/arjunchenal/README.md

 ## 👋 Hi, I’m Arjun
 🎓 Currently pursuing a Master's in Communication and Information Technology.

-🤖 Passionate about Robotics and Machine Learning

 💻 3 years of professional experience as a Software Developer

+🔬 Currently exploring the semiconductor field, focusing on processor design and system-on-chip (SoC) development.

 🚀 Always exploring new tech and building innovative solutions